-The current businesses owned and operated by the Chickasaw Nation continue to tell the story of the Chickasaw people through an entrepreneurial lens.
+The current businesses owned and operated by the Chickasaw Nation continue to tell the story of the Chickasaw Nation providing for its citizens.
 Secretary Bill Lance indicated, "Our [the Chickasaw Nation] economic activities are part of the economic fabric of the state, and the revenues generated through our various business enterprises allow us to invest in programs and services for the benefit of the Chickasaw Nation and Oklahoma citizens" (Mize 2012).
-From early trading with Southeastern
+From early trading with Southeastern Indians and later

-Indians and later Europeans in the Chickasaw Homeland, to strong business endeavors in Oklahoma, the Chickasaw Nation continues to strengthen the lives of its citizens through servant leadership, teamwork, a strong cultural identity and perseverance.
-All of which are qualities inherent in Chickasaw entrepreneurship.
+Europeans in the Chickasaw Homeland, to strong business endeavors in Oklahoma, the

-Figure 12: Image of the Chickasaw Cultural Center.
-Courtesy of the Chickasaw Nation Collections.
+Chickasaw Nation continues to strengthen the lives of its citizens.